ericazaja/Erica_Zaja_diss/proposals/proposed-methods.md

 -	lmer(shrub_presence ~ avg_precipitation + (1|region/plot))

 ##### Questions:
 •	CHELSA Data stops at 2013…?
 If it’s an issue I can: Download Google Earth Pro + from CRU website download kml file.
 Open CRU into Google Earth, divide area into plots and extract temp and precipitation data OR Use climatologies for temperature and precipitation?

+###JoeEverest: I think you will be fine to use the CHELSA BioClimate variables even though it appears the data used to calculate some of them only goes up to 2013(?).
+You aren't looking at change over time for this question and the pattern of what sites are warmer/wetter is unlikely to have changed dramatically since then so I think they will be fine.

 ##Mariana: there are 2 types of data: climatologies (means over the whole 1978-2013 period) and timeseries, which I think also stop in 2013, or at least the first version did.
 CRU might be a good alternative, or check out version 2 of CHELSA which might have an extended time period now.

 •	Need to understand how to divide map into polygons, how to make plots (how many/how big), point extract from grid (?), random sampling?